AndrewDimes/AndrewDimes/README.md

 ## About Me
-### I'm a full stack software engineer & web developer located in Orlando, FL.
-Resourceful and detail-driven with excellent communication skills and a strong foundation in collaborative environments.
+I'm a full stack software engineer & web developer located in Orlando, FL.
+I am resourceful and detail-driven with excellent communication skills and a strong foundation in collaborative environments.
 Extensive background in customer service and management with over 8 years’ experience in high volume restaurants.
 Highly adaptable and capable of working under pressure.

 [My Portfolio](http://www.andrewdimes.com/ "Named link title") -
 [My LinkedIn](http://www.linkedin.com/in/andrewdimes/ "Named link title") -